When is an INTEGRAL study application to be submitted?

 Once CTROC has recommended the BIQSFP study for funding, does the BIQSFP approval process proceed simultaneously alongside the final parent protocol review & approval process?

 NO…the BIQSFP does not proceed simultaneously.
-The BIQSFP review and approval is completed once CTROC recommends the study for funding.
-A contract will be established through SAIC-Frederick on behalf of NCI prior to the opening of the trial.
+The BIQSFP evaluation and approval is completed once CTROC recommends the study for funding.
+Funding will be via an Administrative Supplement to the respective NIH U10 grant.
+In some cases, based on available funding, a contract may be established through Leidos Biomedical Research, Inc. (formerly SAIC-Frederick) on behalf of NCI prior to the opening of the trial.
 BIQSFP funds will be available when the protocol receives final approval and opens to accrual.
-BIQSFP funding is contingent on final approval of the parent protocol (see #9).
+BIQSFP funding is contingent on final approval of the parent protocol.

 Can salary support be requested?

-YES…Funding for technical support and consultants can be requested as long as the costs are justified for the BIQSFP component of the trial and not part of the costs inherent in the parent trial.
-For example, costs for biostatistical effort are inherent to the parent trial and would generally not be eligible, whereas a technician's or psychologist's time to conduct a laboratory assay or administer a neurocognitive exam that is proposed in the BIQSFP study would be eligible.
-BIQSFP funding does not fund the effort of Cooperative Group/CCOP chairpersons and in general, the effort of the study PI of the parent clinical trial concept as this would be expected to be part of the Cooperative Group agreement.
+YES…Funding for technical support and consultants can be requested as long as the costs are justified for the BIQSFP component of the trial and are not part of the costs inherent in the parent trial.
+For example, costs for biostatistical effort are inherent to the parent trial and would generally not be eligible, whereas a technician's or psychologist’s time to conduct a laboratory assay or administer a neurocognitive exam that is proposed in the BIQSFP study would be eligible.
+BIQSFP funding does not support the effort of NCTN group/NCORP chairpersons or in general, the effort of the study PI of the parent clinical trial concept as this would be expected to be part of the NCTN/NCORP agreements.

 How does the process for the BIQSFP funding correlate with the OEWG Protocol approval guidelines/timelines implemented in early 2011?

-The steering committees evaluate and prioritize concepts (including those that have an associated BIQSFP) in accordance with OEWG timelines.
-While a BIQSFP funding decision can occur early in the process (see below), timelines for development and activation of the parent protocols will be in accordance with the OEWG recommendations.
+The NCI Steering Committees (SSCs) evaluate and prioritize concepts (including those that have an associated BIQSFP) in accordance with OEWG timelines.
+While a BIQSFP funding decision can occur early in the process, timelines for development and activation of the parent protocols will be in accordance with the OEWG recommendations.

 Does BIQSFP funding support biospecimen and tissue procurement and analyses?

-BIQSFP does not normally support biospecimen and tissue procurement, and analysis which focuses on assay development or would be conducted in the future on stored specimens.
+BIQSFP does not normally support biospecimen and tissue procurement and analysis which focuses on assay development or that could be conducted in the future on stored specimens.
 BIQSFP supports biospecimen and tissue procurement, shipping costs, and analysis if the results are critical to the stated primary or secondary objectives of the approved trial.
 It is recommended that these questions be discussed with CTEP or DCP Program Staff prior to submission to determine eligibility.

 How many proposals do you expect to fund?
 Is there a funding limit?

 The number of proposals that will be funded is contingent upon the availability of funds and the number of meritorious applications submitted.
-NCI committed approximately $10 million in total costs in fiscal year 2011.
+NCI committed approximately $10 million in total costs in fiscal year 2015 to this program.